-Asian traders await the US Federal Reserve
+Asian Stocks Mixed Ahead of US Federal Reserve Meeting

 Asian stocks remained mixed in the morning trade ahead of the US Federal Reserve's meeting which is expected to unveil further monetary stimulus measures this week.